-Graduate Orientation (GO) is also on Wednesday, August 19th from 8 a.m. - 2 p.m.
-Register for GO through the GPSC website http://www.gpsc.arizona.edu/graduate-orientation-2015-registration.
-There is lots of information on UA and Tucson, and a free lunch is provided.
+Graduate Orientation (GO) 2018 is on Wednesday, August 15th from 8 a.m. - 2 p.m.
+There are useful speaker session, networking and a free lunch.

-You will be informed of departmental and teaching assistant orientations from your home department.
+You will be informed of departmental and teaching assistant orientations by your home department.